-Pupils / students who arrive late for school but before the register closes must report to the school office and will be recorded using the visitor portal in reception.
+Pupils / students who arrive late for school but before the register closes must report to the school office.
 They will then be marked as late.

-For health and safety reasons it is important that the school knows who is in the building.
+For health and safety / fire safety reasons it is important that the school knows who is in the building.
 Pupils arriving late should therefore report to the school office.
 It is important that all pupils arriving late follow this procedure.

-For the same reason, it is important that parents/carers of pupils leaving the premises legitimately (e.g. for a medical appointment) or returning to school later in the day, inform the school office.
-The school office will record that the child has left the school site and will mark them back in when they return.
+For the same reason, it is important that parents of pupils leaving the premises legitimately (eg for a medical appointment) or returning to school later in the day, inform the school office.
+The school office will record that the child has left the school site.
+Children must be signed in and out by parents / carers in these circumstances.